kimtth/azure-openai-llm-cookbook/README.md

 ## 📜Legend

 - Python:🐍 Jupyter Notebook:📔 JavaScript/TypeScript:🟦 URL:🔗 Extra:🔴
-- Created:✨ Modified:🎡 Copied:🧲 (= when emoji is not following)
+- Created:✨ Modified:🎡 Copied:🧲 (= when created or modified emojis are not following)
+- Microsoft libraries or products:🪟

 ## 📖 Repository structure